codein/codein.github.io/v3/content/blog/resume.md

 # Robin Varghese

-What ever the problem i like to be part of the solution.
+What ever the problem, I like to be part of the solution.
 I thrive in an environment of uncertainty which requires constant learning.
 I enjoy empowering others in my [knowledge space](https://github.com/codein/codein.github.io/blob/master/files/resume.md#knowledge-space) and developing software to surface information from data.
 Given any problem space, my hope is to be part of the solution.